GouthamOfTheNP/PerfectNumberSearcher/README.md

 ## Contributing

-This is an educational demonstration system focused on the beauty of perfect numbers.
-For actual Mersenne prime hunting (which finds perfect numbers!), join the real GIMPS project at **https://www.mersenne.org**!
+This is a system focused on the beauty of perfect numbers.
+Feel free to contribute by creating a pull request or raising an issue.

 ## Credits